Broken Arrow, Oklahoma: Infrastructure

 Major highways in Broken Arrow include State Highway 51 (Broken Arrow Expressway).
 It passes through the north side of the city and leads to downtown Tulsa to the northwest.
 Heading east on the Broken Arrow Expressway leads to the Muskogee Turnpike, which connects the city to Muskogee.
 Partial beltway Creek Turnpike circles around the south of the city and connects the Turner Turnpike to the west terminus of the Will Rogers Turnpike.

 Public transportation for Broken Arrow is provided by Tulsa Transit.
 It has one route that connects the city to Tulsa.
 Bus services run Monday through Friday.

 Media

 Newspapers

 Broken Arrow had one newspaper, the Broken Arrow Ledger.
 The paper was published every Wednesday.
-It is owned by BH Media Group.
+It was owned by BH Media Group.
 The Tulsa World, northeast Oklahoma's major daily newspaper, also features Broken Arrow news regularly.
-The staff at the Ledger featured journalists and photographers Lesa Jones, Doug Quinn, and G. B. Poindexter.
 The Ledger was closed by the Tulsa World’s owners in 2017.